ranjith19/chrome-extension-webpack-html2mammoth/README.md

 ## Contributing

-1. **Please!!
-Create PR a if you can instead of creating an issue.**
+1. **Create PR a instead of creating an issue.**
 2. On your PR make sure that you are following the current codebase style.
 3. Your PR must be single purpose.
 Resolve just one problem on your PR.
 4. Make sure to commit in the same style that we are committing until now on the project.
+5. Help with documentation is also appreciated.

 Thanks to for this template: https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate